 Response options ranged from 1 (low) to 4 (high) with these descriptors: “Unacceptable, Developing/Needs Improvement, Proficient, Exemplary.”

-A total of 29 individuals who completed our program between 2018-2021 responded to the survey.
-For the completer effectiveness item, the EPP mean was 3.24.
-Looking at frequencies, the majority of respondents (n=15; 52%) rated themselves as Proficient.
-A number (n=10, 34%) rated their ability as Exemplary in this area.
-Only 4 respondents (15%) thought they were Developing/Needed Improvement.
-None of the respondents indicated they thought their performance was Unacceptable.
+A total of 19 individuals who completed our program between 2021-2024 responded to the survey.
+For the completer effectiveness item, the EPP mean was 3.44.
+Looking at frequencies, the majority of respondents (n=14; 56%) rated themselves as Proficient.
+A number (n=19; 76%) rated their ability as Exemplary in this area.
+None of the respondents indicated they thought their performance was Developing or Unacceptable.

 VEAC Employer Surveys

 Starting in 2021 the EPP began using the VEAC survey to collect data on completers through the employer survey.
-The item in the survey that aligns to completer effectiveness (R4.1) is “please rate the completer’s performance on each of the following: their work results in acceptable, measurable, and appropriate student academic progress”
+The item in the survey that aligns to completer effectiveness (R4.1) is: “Please rate the completer’s performance on each of the following: Engages in practices that results in acceptable, measurable, and appropriate student academic progress”

 Response options ranged from 1 (low) to 4 (high) with these descriptors: “Unacceptable, Developing/Needs Improvement, Proficient, Exemplary.”

-A total of 28 employers responded to the survey.
-For the completer effectiveness item, the EPP mean was 3.29.
-Looking at frequencies, the majority of respondents (n=17; 61%) rated completers as Proficient.
-A number (n=10, 36%) rated completer ability as Exemplary in this area.
-Only 1 employer (5%) rated the completer Developing/Needed Improvement.
+A total of 19 employers responded to the survey.
+For the completer effectiveness item, the EPP mean was 3.47.
+Looking at frequencies, the majority of respondents (n=11; 58%) rated completers as Proficient.
+A number (n=7, 37%) rated completer ability as Exemplary in this area.
+One employer (.05%) rated the completer Developing/Needed Improvement.
 None of the respondents indicated they thought completer performance was Unacceptable.

 Completer Focus Groups